dxrkblxss/cnn-news-parser/README.md

 - Fetches current headlines from CNN's homepage
 - Filters out duplicate headlines
-- Saves results in CSV or JSON
+- Saves results in CSV, JSON, or HTML using a template

 ---